 Camera: Medium close-up side-on, 60mm macro, 240fps slow-motion.

-Audio: Slow-motion liquid pour sound, distant fire crackle.
+Audio: Slow-motion liquid pour, distant fire crackle.

 Aspect: 9:16.
 Duration: 5s.